CES Friday Lecture Series

 Nov 22 – Dusan Jovanovic, OSCE, and Prof. Jelena Subotic, Georgia State University: “War Crimes and Transitional Justice in the Former Yugoslavia.”
 A roundtable discussion on international justice in the former Yugoslavia.

-If you could not be in attendance, please enjoy the latest video, and share it widely.
+If you could not be in attendance, please enjoy the videos, and share widely.
+The entire playlist from Fall 2013:

 The Fall 2012 series theme: Beyond the Euro Crisis